 Under Title IX and OCR, every effort will be made in all Title IX reports and investigation to keep the identifying information of the individuals involved private.
 Read Elon's Title IX Policy here.

 The following officers and individuals are designated as mandatory reporters when they receive reports or complaints of alleged sex and gender-based discrimination including sexual harassment, sexual assault, and other forms of sexual misconduct involving students.
-Mandatory reporters include chairs, deans, department and senior administrators, supervisors, human resources staff, campus safety and security, residence life and student conduct administrators.
+Mandatory reporters include chairs, deans, department and senior administrators, supervisors, human resources staff, campus safety and security, student conduct administrators and residence life professional and student employees.
 Faculty and other employees supervising overnight domestic or international student trips are also required to report violations of Title IX.
 All mandatory reporters must promptly report the incident to one of the University’s Title IX Officers, who will determine the most appropriate course of action to ensure a prompt and equitable response, in accordance with University policy.
 The Title IX Officer will contact the Coordinator for Violence Response so that the victim/survivor can receive immediate support.

 There are some limits to this confidentiality – if a child was involved in the attempted or completed interpersonal violence or if the victim/survivor is currently at risk for fatally harming themselves or others.